River-Mochi/PublicWorksPlus/README.md

 ### Debug Tools (About tab)
 - **Prefab Scan Report** (writes `ModsData/PublicWorksPlus/ScanReport-Prefabs.txt`)
+- **Cargo station resource watch** inside scan report
+- **Live delivery cargo snapshot** inside scan report
 - **Open log folder** / **Open report folder**
 - Optional verbose logging (disable for normal gameplay)

+## What is currently proven

+Live testing now shows raised-capacity delivery loads above vanilla for:

+- **Semi trucks**
+- **Delivery vans**
+- **Raw material trucks**
+- Motorbike delivery can also appear, but is rarer in snapshots

+Current strongest proven dispatch improvements are:

+- **CompanyShopping**
+- **StorageTransfer (Car)**

+Some other dispatch paths are still being researched and are not claimed as fully solved yet.

 ## Notes
 - Avoid running multiple mods that change the same capacities/policies (they can override each other).
 - Changes apply while a city is loaded; no restart needed.
 - Safe to remove any time (use reset buttons if you want to return to vanilla first).
+- This mod does **not** use Harmony for these delivery-capacity and dispatch improvements.

 ## Languages (11)
 English, Français, Deutsch, Español, Italiano, 한국어, 日本語, 简体中文, 繁體中文, Português (Brazil), Polski